IBM/TSML.jl/docs/src/index.md

 heterogenous ML libraries to create complex models for robust time-series pre-processing and prediction/classification.

+## Motivations
+Over the past years, the industrial sector has seen many innovations brought about by automation.
+Inherent in this automation is the installation of sensor networks for status monitoring and data collection.
+One of the major challenges in these data-rich environments is how to extract and exploit information from these large volume of data to detect anomalies, discover patterns to reduce downtimes and manufacturing errors, reduce energy usage, etc.

+To address these issues, we developed TSML package.
+It leverages AI and ML libraries from ScikitLearn, Caret, and Julia as building blocks in processing huge amount of industrial time series data.
+It has the following characteristics described below.

 ## Package Features

+- TS data type clustering/classification for automatic data discovery
-- TS aggregation based on time/date interval
+- TS aggregation based on date/time interval
 - TS imputation based on Nearest Neighbors
-- TS statistical metrics of data quality
+- TS statistical metrics for data quality assessment
-- TS classification for automatic data discovery
-- TS prediction with more than 100+ libraries from caret, scikitlearn, and julia
+- TS ML wrapper more than 100+ libraries from caret, scikitlearn, and julia
-- TS date/val matrix conversion of 1-d TS using sliding windows for ML input
+- TS date/value matrix conversion of 1-D TS using sliding windows for ML input
+- Common API wrappers for ML libs from JuliaML, PyCall, and RCall
 - Pipeline API allows high-level description of the processing workflow
+- Specific cleaning/normalization workflow based on data type
+- Automatic selection of optimised ML model
+- Automatic segmentation of time-series data into matrix form for ML training and  prediction
 - Easily extensible architecture by using just two main interfaces: fit and transform
+- Meta-ensembles for robust prediction
-- Support for hundreds of external ML libs from Scikitlearn and Caret by using common API wrappers for PyCall and RCall
+- Support for distributed computation for scalability and speed

 ## Installation